ZüpMed Treatment Recommendations for COVID-19

 - Chest discomfort: We found that inhaled steroids help a lot.
 You’ll need a nebulizer (about $40), and a prescription for the medicine itself.
 Important: Let us show you how and where to use the nebulizer to limit exposure to anyone else.

 If you have diabetes, you’ll need to monitor your blood sugar more frequently.
 Illness can cause blood sugar to go up or to go down, so you just have to be more careful with your medications.
-For the first couple of days, checking 4 or 5 times a day is probably smart.
+For the first couple of days, checking four or five times a day is probably smart.

 (*Our recommendations are based on published data and clinical experience.)